 One becomes free from the sins performed during the previous births or the present life after performing this pooja.
 This pooja also helps in safety of bad spirits and the to remove obstacles.
 This pooja also helps one to build his self confidence.
 It helps one to relief from diseases.
 It helps one to fulfill his wishes and desires.

 The date and time for performing the Navratri Puja is based on on lunar calendar.
 Hence, there is no exact date for performing this puja.
-Durga Puja begins on the sixth day of Devi Paksha.
-It marks the beginning of the autumn season.
+Durga Puja begins on the sixth day of Devi Paksha, the beginning of the autumn season.
 This puja falls on the lunar month of Ashwin.

 Devotees worship Goddess Siddhidatri on the ninth day of Navratri.
 It is considered as the longest Hindu festival which is celebrated for nine days.
 It begins with Pratipada and ends with Navami.
 People celebrate the tenth day of Navratri as Vijayadashami and the puja performed on this day is also very useful and brings prosperity.